fernandoescolar/vscode-solution-explorer/README.md

 Improving add nuget package command: now it searches in the nuget repository for the package and let you select the version

+Improving move and copy commands: now it prevents replacing existing files

+Improving the output channel behavior

-Adding drag and drop functionality: move  projects, folders and files arround the solution, and copy files and folders between projects
+Enhancement #9: Adding drag and drop functionality: move  projects, folders and files arround the solution, and copy files and folders between projects

 Updating README